-In the wake of the Covid-19 global crisis, social unrest, a tumultuous Presidential election and transition, the priorities and expectations of corporations has changed.
-From investing in sustainable manufacturing and clean energy to improving diversity and imposing ethical guidelines, revived calls for pro-ESG reform have left many boards scrambling to keep up with the times and manage investor expectations.
-Money managers have begun to screen for fossil fuel-related stocks and vote against company management teams that refuse making environmentally friendly decisions.
+In the wake of the Covid-19 global crisis, the priorities and expectations of corporations has changed.
+From investing in sustainable manufacturing and clean energy to improving diversity and inclusion, revived calls for pro-ESG reform have left many boards scrambling to keep up with the times and manage investor, customer and employee expectations.
+How can CEOs and boards balance ESG concerns while managing the evolving expectations of all stakeholders?

-With such stark criticism and investor backlash, ESG concerns are forcing a reassessment of risk and asset allocation at the world’s top companies.
-But will this new way of thinking create a wholesale reorganization of the capital markets?
-What are the things that every company needs to do to be a part of the new economy and to use its business as a driving force for social change, not just profits?
+ESG concerns are forcing a reassessment of risk and asset allocation at the world’s top companies, but what are the things that every company needs to do to be a part of this new economy and to use its business as a driving force for social change, not just profits?

-Join The Deal and Jim Cramer, host of “Mad Money with Jim Cramer” and co-anchor of “Squawk on The Street” on CNBC, for a day of networking and education comprising compelling one-on-one keynote interviews and panel discussions to explore what issues are hot in the boardroom and how the world’s largest institutional investors are placing these initiatives at the center of their investment approach.
+Join The Deal and Jim Cramer, host of “Mad Money with Jim Cramer” and co-anchor of “Squawk on The Street” on CNBC, for a full-day of compelling one-on-one keynote interviews and panel discussions exploring how the world’s largest companies and institutional investors are placing these initiatives at the forefront of their agenda.

 Marc Benioff is Chair, Chief Executive Officer and Co-Founder of Salesforce and a pioneer of cloud computing.